 “Don’t do this, Paulie,” Helen said with a tear falling down her cheek.

 “I’m outta here!”
 Paulie said.
-He went out of diner door and out into the New Haven sunshine as the rest of the customers looked on.
+He went out of diner door and out into the New Haven sunshine as the rest of the customers watched.

 “He’ll come around,” Vincent said.
 “You’ll see.”